mergestat/mergestat-lite/docs/API.md

 ## AskGit Public API

 The [demo site](https://try.askgit.com/) makes use of a publicly available AskGit HTTP API which can be called directly.
-Queries are executed in an AWS lambda function and have the following limitations:
+Queries are executed in an AWS Lambda function and have the following limitations:

-1. At most 500 rows will be returned
+1. At most 500 rows can be returned
 2. Queries time out after 30 seconds
 3. Query results must be under 10 MB

-You can use this API by sending a `POST` request to `https://try.askgit.com/api/query`.
+You can use this API directly by sending a `POST` request to `https://try.askgit.com/api/query`.
 Make sure you set a `Content-Type: application/json` header.
 The request body shoud have the following fields: